robpomeroy/BrightOS/docs/Development.md

 Anyone is welcome to fork the entire project and set off on their own.
 That's the beauty of open source - you can do what you like (except turn it into a commercial package).
-If you come up with something special, we hope you'll contribute that back to the original BrightOS project, but there's no obligation to do so.
+If you come up with something special, I hope you'll contribute that back to the original BrightOS project, but there's no obligation to do so.

-To work on this project, get in touch with Rob (see the README), who will set you up as a Github collaborator.
-All additions to the project should be developed on a separate branch and submitted for approval as a pull request.
+To work on this project, get in touch with me (see the README), and I will set you up as a Github collaborator.
+All additions to the project should be developed on branches and submitted for approval as pull requests.

 ## Contributing anything else

-Rob will be the first to admit he has virtually no graphics design skills and no marketing ability.
+I will be the first to admit I have virtually no graphics design skills and no marketing ability.
 Whatsoever.
-All contributions are very welcome - desktop backgrounds, a project icon, web design, etc. Drop a note to Rob (see the [README](../README.md) for contact details) and we'll work from there.
+All contributions are very welcome - desktop backgrounds, project icons, web design, etc. Drop me a note (see the [README](../README.md) for contact details) and we'll work from there.

 Thanks for your interest in BrightOS!